AkiAfroo/minasender/README.md

 # minasender
-an easy bash script to send  MINA PROTOCOL tokens  [Team Members](#team-members) ( https://github.com/MinaProtocol/mina ) in Bulk from a LIST of ADDRESS. the script ask for
+an easy bash script to send  MINA PROTOCOL tokens ( https://github.com/MinaProtocol/mina ) in Bulk from a LIST of ADDRESS. the script ask for

 - [x] -the amount to send